Jaggaer-Advantage/nashorn-commonjs-modules/README.md

 [![license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/coveo/nashorn-commonjs-modules/blob/master/LICENSE)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.coveo/nashorn-commonjs-modules/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.coveo/nashorn-commonjs-modules)

-# CommonJS Modules Support for Nashorn
+# CommonJS Modules Support for Nashorn for java 15 and newer

 This library adds support for CommonJS modules (aka `require`) inside a Nashorn script engine.
 It is based on the specification for [NodeJS modules](https://nodejs.org/api/modules.html) and it supports loading modules from the `node_modules` folder just as Node does.
 Of course, it doesn't provide an implementation for Node's APIs, so any module that depends on those won't work.